*A dialogue on the incompleteness of utilitarianism

 Davy: No, quite the opposite!
 I believe it is the height of ethical behavior to love one’s children.
 I am saying that any ethical system which requires us to maximize the good will consider parenting to be unethical.
 And since parenting is both the height of ethical behavior and a fundamental part of a healthy human life, such an ethics would have an incomplete understanding of both ethical behavior and human life itself.

 Carlos: I don’t love that you’re basing your critique off the slogan on this shirt.
 This slogan does not even begin to accurately represent all the complexity and depth of the utilitarian tradition, a tradition that I take seriously.
 This is just what I wear when I volunteer; it doesn’t encompass my entire ethical worldview.
 Let’s not attack a straw man version of utilitarianism that says that the only way to act ethically is to provide the most good to the greatest number of people at all times.
+That makes it sounds like we all need to martyr ourselves at all times in order to live ethically.
 My ethics is much more nuanced than that.

 Davy: I know that.
 I’m not really arguing against a slogan.
 I understand that real utilitarianism is a rich and nuanced tradition.
 But despite this nuance, at heart it is still an ethical system which commands us to do as much good as we can in the world.
-It measures the goodness of actions based on how close those actions come to maximizing the good, and judges actions based on how far they fall short of that standard.1 Therefore, utilitarianism cannot make sense of parenting!
-Parenting is an act which routinely (or perhaps always) falls short of maximizing the good, yet despite this it is an ethical act.
+It measures the goodness of actions based on how close those actions come to maximizing the good, and judges actions based on how far they fall short of that standard.
+We can discuss whether or not the standard (when put into practice) requires martyrdom, but the standard itself is pretty clear: do the most good you can.
+Therefore, utilitarianism cannot make sense of parenting!
+Parenting is an act which routinely (or perhaps always) falls short in this regard.
+Parents do NOT do the most good they possibly can, because they focus most of their attention on their families, which severely limits the amount of good they do in the world.
+Yet despite this it is an ethical act.
 How can this be?
 Since utilitarianism cannot explain this, I would argue that it misses something critical about how real humans live their lives, how we view our moral obligations, and what makes an action actually ethical.

 Carlos: There is a lot to unpack here.
 First, you cannot bring up one single tricky example (parenting) and expect to somehow disqualify or render incoherent all of utilitarianism.
 Utilitarianism makes so much sense in so many ways to so many people, matches so many of our intuitions, provides us with such useful tools for navigating difficult ethical dilemmas; it will not be dismantled so easily.
 It’s flexible.
 It can accommodate objections like yours, or show the objection to be flawed.
 One objection will never take down utilitarianism.
 The roots of this ethical system run too deep.
 You’re trying to chop down a redwood tree with a hatchet.
 You’re trying to blow up the Death Star with one missile.